Cinderella is Dead

 I think the thing that drew me to this story most was this idea that a culture could twist a fairy tale, particularly Cinderella’s story, until it actually became a reason to oppress women and remove their personhood.

 Our relationships with fairy tales can be a bit complicated as it is.
 I know women who’ve rushed toward a wedding, thinking of it as this happily-ever-after moment without a lot of thought for what comes next.
-That seems to me like a model we’ve adopted from fairy tales.
+That seems to me like a model we’ve adopted from fairy tales, so I kind of liked reading this dystopian take on how a wedding ISN’T always a happily ever after.

-But– all that aside– CINDERELLA IS DEAD was a super quick read.
+All that aside, CINDERELLA IS DEAD was a super quick read.
 It’s a bit dark, between the twisted fairy tale story and some dark magic and violence.
 Sophie is brave and angry and incapable of giving up on the people she loves, and I love those things about her.
 She’s headstrong, kind of an “attack now, plan as I go” kind of girl.

 I love Sophie, but there were times I wanted to see more emotional range from her.
 She stays super intense through so much of the story.
 Honestly, though, that intensity might have been what drove me through the book so quickly.